utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-21.md

 - Answered questions (& discussions) on IRC (#debian-lts and #debian-elts).
 - General and other discussions on LTS private and [public mailing list](https://lists.debian.org/debian-lts/2021/11/threads.html).

+#### Debian LTS Survey

+I've spent 3 hours on the LTS survey on the following bits:
+- Talking to Laura to revive the old a/c on survey.d.net.
+- Setting up stuff there.
+- Discussing the survey questions and other bits w/ Jeremiah.
+- Partly reviewing the questions of the survey.
+- Doing a walkthru of the LimeSurvey instance we have to make sure there are no "changes".

 ---

 Until next time.